8th State Duma: Chairman election

 On 25 September 2021, during a meeting with the leaders of the parties elected to the State Duma, President Vladimir Putin expressed his support for the Chairman of the State Duma of the previous convocation Vyacheslav Volodin.
 Putin said that Volodin was worthy of becoming chairman again, but would leave the final decision to the deputies of the State Duma.
 After that, United Russia nominated Volodin for the position.
 Since United Russia has a majority in the State Duma, this means that Volodin will be elected speaker without the support of other parties.
 Nevertheless, the Liberal Democratic Party and A Just Russia — For Truth also endorsed Volodin.

 The Communist Party refused to support Volodin and announced its intention to nominate its own candidate for the Chairman.
 The Communists named Dmitry Novikov, Leonid Kalashnikov and Yury Afonin as possible candidates.
 On 7 October it was officially announced that the Communist Party would nominate Dmitry Novikov for Chairman of the State Duma.

 The New People party did not nominate a candidate, but also did not publicly endorse any candidate.

 Factions

 Five parties were able to overcome the 5% barrier in the elections and form their own factions.
 Candidates from three more parties were able to win in their constituencies, but they will not be able to form factions, since their parties did not pass the electoral barrier.
 They may to join the factions of other parties, or became unaffiliated deputies.
 Two of them joined the Liberal Democratic Party.
-Also, independent deputies were elected in five constituencies, who could also became unaffiliated, but joined the factions of political parties.
+Also, independent deputies were elected in five constituencies, who could also become unaffiliated, but joined the factions of political parties.
 Two deputies joined United Russia, two more joined New People and one joined A Just Russia — For Truth.